Puneeth Rajkumar: PRK Audio

-Puneeth was the founder and owner of the music label PRK Audio; the label's channel on YouTube has 15.1 lakh subscribers as of 1 November 2022.
+Puneeth was the founder and owner of the music label PRK Audio; the label's channel on YouTube has 1,510,000 subscribers as of 1 November 2022.

 Death

 Burial Site of Puneeth Rajkumar near his family grave in Sri Kanteerava Studios, Bangalore.

 On 29 October 2021, Puneeth complained of uneasiness to his wife Ashwini, and died on his way to a hospital in Bangalore at the age of 46.
-The reason for his death was declared to be a cardiac arrest.
+The reason for his death was declared to be a heart attack.
+Posthumously doctors talked of genetic predisposition, as other relatives had cardiac issues, including his father who also died of a heart attack and his older brother Shiva Rajkumar who suffered a heart attack in 2015.
 He donated his eyes at the Narayana Nethralaya Eye Hospital in accordance with a pledge by his father Rajkumar, that he along with all his family members will donate their eyes after death.
 The donation of his eyes has given eyesight to four different people.
 His state funeral was attended by the then Chief Minister of Karnataka, Basavaraj Bommai and other leaders.

 The Chief Minister appealed to the people to pay homage and respect to Puneeth by behaving with self-restraint and not giving room for any untoward incidents due to emotional outbursts.
 Meanwhile, the Chief Minister postponed the meeting of the Group of Ministers on the GST issue scheduled to be held on Friday afternoon under his chairmanship and also canceled his plans to visit Chikkamagaluru and Hassan districts.

 There was a wave of mourning in the entire state of Karnataka due to his death.
 Section 144 was implemented in many areas to control the fans.